slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When poverty comes in the door love goes out the window."
 -- Proverb*

+> *"Between what is said and not meant, and what is meant and not said, most of love is lost."
+-- Kahlil Gibran [1883]*

+> *"Men experience many passions in a lifetime.
+One passion drives away the one before it."
+-- Paul Newman [1925]*

 > *"That’s what careless words do.
 They make people love you a little less."
--- Arundhati Roy*
+-- Arundhati Roy [1961]*

+> *"Both men and women are desperate to revive a broken relationship, to re-create the great love affair they had at the beginning.
+The difference is that women try to do it while it is ongoing, and men try to do it when it is over."
+-- Zan Perrion [1964]*

+> *"Our story has three parts: a beginning, a middle, and an end.
+And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever."
+-- Nicholas Sparks [1965]*

+> *"True, unconditional love is the province of parents and saints."
+-- Naval Ravikant [1974]*

 > *"You must love in such a way that the person you love feels free."
 -- Thich Nhat Hanh*

-> *"Our story has three parts: a beginning, a middle, and an end.
-And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever."
--- Nicholas Sparks*

-> *"Between what is said and not meant, and what is meant and not said, most of love is lost."
--- Kahlil Gibran*

 > *"People change and forget to tell each other."
 -- Lillian Hellman*

-> *"Men experience many passions in a lifetime.
-One passion drives away the one before it."
--- Paul Newman*

-> *"Both men and women are desperate to revive a broken relationship, to re-create the great love affair they had at the beginning.
-The difference is that women try to do it while it is ongoing, and men try to do it when it is over."
--- Zan Perrion*

-> *"True, unconditional love is the province of parents and saints."
--- Naval Ravikant*

 ### What women value in men